mbareford/container-blogs/hpc_container_factory.md

 </details>

-What is the deployment script?
-It is a short script (provided by the repo) that is executed on the the target (the HPC host).
+What is the *deployment* script?
+It is a short script that is executed on the the target (the HPC host).

 <details>
   <summary>GROMACS ARCHER2 Deployment Script</summary>